excelsior-oss/excelsior-jet-maven-plugin/README.md

 on which you run Maven, and place it into a separate directory together with all required Excelsior JET runtime files.
-In addition, it can either pack that directory into a zip archive (all platforms), create an Excelsior Installer setup (Windows and Linux only) or create Mac OS X application bundle/installer.
+In addition, it can either pack that directory into a zip archive (all platforms), create an Excelsior Installer setup (Windows and Linux only) or an OS X application bundle/installer.

 Excelsior JET supports many more features than this plugin.
 We plan to cover all those features in the future.